Your Safety Should Have Been Priority

 Under the law, both public and private property owners must keep their properties safe.
 These types of claims may be filed against homeowners, stores, restaurants and even government entities.
 Slip and fall cases can be very complex, which is why it is important to contact a slip and fall lawyer.

 How a Slip and Fall Attorney Can Help You

-When you contact Florida slip and fall lawyer Justin Weinstein, he will get to work on your claim right away.
+When you contact South Florida slip and fall lawyer Justin Weinstein, he will get to work on your claim right away.
 A slip and fall lawyer will gather all the facts of your slip and fall accident, contact witnesses, obtain security video footage if available, gather your medical documents, and establish that the property owner knew or should have known of the hazard.
 As a slip and fall attorney, Justin Weinstein will fight for your rights and help you obtain the compensation you deserve.